bethsmith0623/SEI-CC_4/work/w01/d4/04-dom-events.md

 ### Our first Event Listener
 <br>

-- When we click the _Add Comment_ button, we want to create a new comment with the text entered in the input and then clear the input.
+- When we click the **Add Comment** button, we want to create a new comment with the text entered in the input and then clear the input.

-- We can add a **`click`** event listener to pretty much any element - not just buttons.
-However, buttons come pre-styled to look and act clickable :)
+- We can add a `click` event listener to pretty much any element - not just buttons.
+However, buttons are pre-styled to look and act clickable :)

 ---
 ### Our first Event Listener